prefix-dev/rattler-build/docs/recipe_file.md

 ```

 !!! note
-    When both build and host sections are defined, the build section can
+    When both "`build`" and "`host`" sections are defined, the `build` section can
-    be thought of as "build tools" - things that run on the native platform, but output results for the target platform.
+    be thought of as "build tools" - things that run on the native platform, but
-    For example, a cross-compiler that runs on linux-64, but targets linux-armv7.
+    output results for the target platform (e.g. a cross-compiler that runs on
+    `linux-64`, but targets `linux-armv7`).

-The PREFIX environment variable points to the host prefix.
+The `PREFIX` environment variable points to the host prefix.
 With respect to
 activation during builds, both the host and build environments are activated.
 The build prefix is activated before the host prefix so that the host prefix has
 priority over the build prefix.
 Executables that don't exist in the host prefix
 should be found in the build prefix.

-The build and host prefixes are always separate when both are defined, or when
+The `build` and `host` prefixes are always separate when both are defined, or when
 `${{ compiler() }}` Jinja2 functions are used.
-The only time that build and host
+The only time that `build` and `host`
-are merged is when the host section is absent, and no `${{ compiler() }}` Jinja2
+are merged is when the `host` section is absent, and no `${{ compiler() }}` Jinja2
-functions are used in meta.yaml.
+functions are used in `meta.yaml`.

 ### Run

 Packages required to run the package.

-These are the dependencies that are
-installed automatically whenever the package is installed.
-Package names should
-follow the [package match
+These are the dependencies that are installed automatically whenever the package is installed.
+Package names should follow the [package match
 specifications](https://conda.io/projects/conda/en/latest/user-guide/concepts/pkg-specs.html#package-match-specifications).

 ```yaml